Single European Sky

 SESAR Programme (Single European Sky ATM Research)

-This programme includes the R&D phase associated with modernising air traffic management in Europe.
-SESAR is the technological pillar of the EU’s Single European Sky and a key element of the European Commission’s Sustainable and Smart Mobility Strategy.
-SESAR defines, develops, and implements technologies to transform air traffic management in Europe.
-ENAIRE participates in several SESAR projects; details of our participation can be consulted in the following document.
+This programme covers the R&D phase of air traffic management modernisation in Europe.
+SESAR is the technological pillar of the EU's Single European Sky and a key element of the European Commission's Sustainable and Smart Mobility Strategy.
+It defines, develops and deploys the technologies needed to transform air traffic management in Europe.

 -